michael-camilleri/ABODe/README.md

  * The data is provided for reproducibility purposes and also to allow further research on the data: for this reason, it is provided in its complete form and with minimal processing.

 ### 2.1 Storage Organisation
- * The dataset is stored partly within this repository (under `dataset`), with the snippets available through our [DataShare Project Page (Todo)](todo) as a zip-file: an empty directory is provided to indicate where it should exist relative to the root.
+ * The dataset is stored partly within this repository (under `dataset`), with the snippets available through our [DataShare Project Page (Todo)](todo) as a zip-file: an empty *Snippets* directory is provided to indicate where it should exist relative to the root.
- * We provide two groundtruths:
+ * We provide two global files:
-    * `Datasplits.df`: Assignment of snippets to datasplits (train/validation etc...)
+    * `Datasplits.df`: Pandas dataframe of assignment of snippets to datasplits (train/validation etc...)
-    * `Annotations.df`: Per-BTI annotations
+    * `Annotations.df`: Per-BTI annotations (pandas dataframe)
  * The snippets are organised within their own directory, with the name indicating the `[Cage-ID]_[Segment-ID]_[Snippet-ID]`
     * The CageID: An alphabetical assignment of Cage Identifiers (same as in the Thesis)
     * Segment ID: The original recordings were organised into 30 minute segments - this is the numeric segment identifier